Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 Sometimes, what looks like procrastination is actually failure to make a decision.

-But we can anticipate this difficulty and plan for success.
+We can anticipate this normal and common problem and plan for success.

 Create a Sermon Prep Ritual